irisnet/irishub/docs/features/upgrade.md

 ```

 This information is critical to ensure the `StoreUpgrades` happens smoothly at correct height and
 expected upgrade.
-It eliminiates the chances for the new binary to execute `StoreUpgrades` multiple
+It eliminates the chances for the new binary to execute `StoreUpgrades` multiple
 times everytime on restart.
 Also if there are multiple upgrades planned on same height, the `Name`
 will ensure these `StoreUpgrades` takes place only in planned upgrade handler.